 I think I’m a fairly reasonable person when it comes to giving games a chance.
 I can forgive a lot of things.
-Whatever product was Anthem and its original conception is not what we received in the full product.
+Whatever product Anthem was supposed to be and its original conception is not what we received in the final product.

 I feel like BioWare promised things that they couldn’t quite deliver and now they are just downplaying it with “things changes in game development”.
 In which I’m inclined to agree, but you don’t keep quiet about it until the very last moment that everyone pre-ordered.
 Now they have the money… and their shiny poor excuse of a roadmap.